 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

-The Michigan 529 Advisor Plan provides a variety of professionally managed investment portfolios to choose from including age-based options that automatically change as the beneficiary grows up.
+The MI 529 Advisor Plan provides a variety of professionally managed investment portfolios to choose from including age-based options that automatically change as the beneficiary grows up.
 Alternatively your advisor can tailor your portfolio investments with multi-fund, Individual Fund and target risk options to match your risk tolerance, timeline, and investment preferences.

 OPEN AN ACCOUNT